Skip to content

 In addition to navigation, AGVs are equipped with safety scanners, obstacle detection units, load sensors and vision cameras to prevent collisions and ensure safe operation.

-Applications for automated guided vehicles
+Applications for AGVs

 AGVs can be used for: